djphan/djphan-c301a1-ToDoList/README.md

 Instructions
 ============
+NOTE
+====
+Check to see if the Action Bar has an overflow icon.
+If the icon is not there you need to select the menu button to switch between the activities.
+The menu button on the right in the emulator is the hard wired menu button for the phone version.
+This acts as the overflow button in the Action Bar and will navigate activities sucessfully.
+====

 Navigating between views require you to move from the Action bar in the MainMenu and the back button in the Android menu.

 1. Selecting